Call for Papers

 HeadSys will provide a venue for presenting current research

 and technology trends, and debating future research agendas in head-based intelligent systems.
-The workshop spans the full ecosystem of head-based wearables, including smart earbuds and hearables, smart glasses, VR/AR/XR headsets, head-mounted displays, brain-computer interfaces, and other multimodal sensing platforms, examining both hardware innovations and the software intelligence that powers them.
+The workshop spans the full ecosystem of head-based wearables, including smart earbuds and hearables, smart glasses, VR/AR/XR headsets, head-mounted displays, brain-computer interfaces, neck accessories, and other multimodal sensing platforms, examining both hardware innovations and the software intelligence that powers them.

 We solicit papers of six or fewer pages that present preliminary research in broad areas of head-based computing, with efforts inclusive of prototyping a system, experience in designing a novel technology, or survey of useful tools for designing interdisciplinary systems and applications.
 We also encourage position papers that propose new directions for research or advocate disruptive design ideas and project applications.
 We further encourage submissions that can help bootstrap exploration of the head-based computing space by the broader mobile systems community.